Luganodes/nebctl/README.md

 ## Getting Started

-To get nebulactl up and running, follow these steps.
+To get nebctl up and running, follow these steps.

 ### Dependencies
 * pip